-Over-the-counter options like topical corticosteroids and topical steroids may help ease dryness and scaling on your face.
+Over-the-counter options like topical corticosteroids, salicylic acid, and topical steroids may help ease dryness and scaling on your face.
 Corticosteroids are often available without a prescription in concentrations of up to 0.5 percent.
 Low levels of corticosteroids are gentle enough for most skin types.

 Calcineurin inhibitors are another skin treatment option that focuses on easing inflammation.
 Topical calcineurin inhibitors include formulations like cyclosporine and tacrolimus, both of which require a prescription.

-For babies with cradle cap, medical providers often instruct parents to use mild baby shampoo and scrub their child’s scalp gently.
+For babies with cradle cap, medical providers working in dermatology often instruct parents to use mild baby shampoo and scrub their child’s scalp gently.
 Many medicated shampoo products are too harsh for small children, so check with your doctor before using anything harsher than baby soap on your child.

 Although topical solutions should help relieve your itchy symptoms, there are other changes you can make for healthier skin.
-Here are some helpful tips for cutting down on environmental triggers that may impact your skin health.
+Here are some helpful tips for cutting down on environmental triggers that may impact your skin.

-While seborrheic dermatitis can be a hassle, there are proven ways to treat it.
-From topical products for your face to dandruff shampoos for your scalp, the right products can alleviate many of the symptoms of seborrheic dermatitis.
-Jupiter's dandruff products are formulated with Zinc Pyrithione to relieve flaking, itching, and redness, and its beautiful hair and scalp care products will leave your hair and scalp looking its best.
+While seborrheic dermatitis of the scalp can be a hassle, there are proven ways to treat this skin disorder.
+From topical products for your face to dandruff shampoos for your scalp, the right products can alleviate many of the side effects of seborrheic dermatitis throughout any affected areas.
+Jupiter's dandruff products are formulated with Zinc Pyrithione to relieve flaking, itching, and redness, and our clean shampoo, hair, and scalp care products will leave your hair and scalp looking its best.